1953 NFL season

-The 1953 season ended on December 27 with the NFL championship game; the Detroit Lions defeated the Cleveland Browns for the second year in a row.
+The season ended on December 27 with the NFL Championship Game in which the Detroit Lions defeated the Cleveland Browns for the second year in a row.

 Draft

-The 1953 NFL Draft was held on January 22, 1953, at Bellevue-Stratford Hotel in Philadelphia.
+The 1953 NFL draft was held on January 22, 1953, at Bellevue-Stratford Hotel in Philadelphia.
 With the first pick, the San Francisco 49ers selected defensive end Harry Babcock from Georgia.

 Major rule changes

-The definition of illegal motion is clarified.
-A player must be moving directly forward at the snap to be considered illegally in motion.
+The definition of illegal motion was clarified so that a player moving directly forward at the snap was to be considered illegally in motion.